-Within the addiction counseling field, projected growth in employment from 2014-2024 is projected to be higher than average with Substance Abuse, Behavioral Disorder, and Mental Health Counselor job growth at 23%
+Within the addiction counseling field, growth in employment from 2020-2030 is projected to be higher than average with Substance Abuse, Behavioral Disorder, and Mental Health Counselor job growth at 23%

-Of course, these are national averages and may not reflect regional projections in addiction counselor employment.
+Of course, this may not reflect regional projections in addiction counselor employment.
 These projections may turn out to be higher or lower than the national average.

 With this growth and demand for qualified individuals comes additional opportunity for career advancement and ever higher salary potential.
 Learn more about current and projected salaries and earnings of professionals in the addiction, mental health and substance abuse field.